The Multiplication Formulas of Weighted Quantum Cluster Functions: Introduction, notation and main results

 Quantum cluster algebras were introduced by Berenstein and Zelevinsky \cite{BZ05} as the quantization of cluster algebras.
-Given a compatible pair $(B, \Lambda)$, they are defined to be certain noncommutative algebras over $\mathbb{Z}[q^{\pm}]$ generated by quantum cluster variables.
-Rupel \cite{Rup2011} defined a quantum cluster character as a quantum analogue of the Caldero-Chapoton map.
+They are defined to be certain noncommutative algebras over $\mathbb{Z}[q^{\pm}]$ generated by quantum cluster variables for a compatible pair $(B, \Lambda)$ of two matrices $B$ and $\Lambda$.
+Rupel \cite{Rup2011} defined a quantum cluster character as a quantum analogue of the Caldero--Chapoton map.
 Let $Q$ be an acyclic valued quiver over a finite field $\mathbb{F}=\mathbb{F}_q$.
+For $M\in \mathrm{Rep}_{\mathbb{F}}Q$,

-For $M\in Rep_{\mathbb{F}}Q$, (see Section 5 for the explicit definition).
+(see Section \ref{sec5} for the explicit definition).
 Qin \cite{Qin2} gave an alternative definition for the quantum cluster characters of rigid objects in the cluster category of an acyclic equally valued quiver.
 The definition does not involve the choice of the ground finite field.
-Then he proved that the definition is consistent with the mutation rules between quantum cluster variables, i.e., for indecomposable rigid objects $M, N$ in $\mathcal{C}_Q$ with $\mathrm{dim}_{\mathbb{C}}\mathrm{Hom}_{\mathcal{C}_Q}(M, N[1])=1$, we have The multiplication formula of quantum cluster characters was generalized in \cite{DX}.
-More generally, we give a quantum analogue of Caldero-Keller's multiplication formula in Section 4.
+Then he proved that the definition is consistent with the mutation rules between quantum cluster variables, i.e., for indecomposable rigid objects $M$, $N$ in $\mathcal{C}_Q$ with $\dim _{\mathbb{C}}\operatorname{Hom}_{\mathcal{C}_Q}(M, N[1])=1$, we have

+The multiplication formula of quantum cluster characters was generalized in \cite{DX}.
+More generally, we give a quantum analogue of Caldero--Keller's multiplication formula in Section \ref{sec4}.
 Recently, another quantum analogue was proved in \cite{CDZ}.
-The exact relation between two formulas should be discovered in near future.
+The exact relation between these two formulas will be discovered in the near future.

-Different from the case of the cluster character, the general definition of the quantum cluster character is still unknown.
-The aim of this paper is to define the weighted quantum cluster characters for both abelian category $\mathcal{A}$ with the Ext-symmetry property and a 2-Calabi-Yau triangulated category $\mathcal{C}$ with a cluster tilting object.
-A weighted quantum cluster character is of the form $f*\delta_M$ or $f*X_M$ with a weight function $f$.
-The first main result in this paper is the following theorem.
+In contrast to the case of the cluster character, the general definition of the quantum cluster character is still unknown.
+The aim of this paper is to define the weighted quantum cluster functions for both an abelian category $\mathcal{A}$ with the Ext-symmetry and a 2-Calabi--Yau triangulated category $\mathcal{C}$ with a cluster tilting object.
+A weighted quantum cluster function is of the form~$f*_{[\epsilon]}\delta_L$ or~$f*_{\epsilon}X_L$ with a weight function $f$.
+So far we do not know whether or not weighted quantum cluster functions can give quantum cluster characters which compute the quantum cluster variables in the sense of Berenstein--Zelevinsky by taking the proper weights.

+In this paper, we use the following notation: given a finite set $S$, and a function $g$ on $S$, we define